markterweele/windows-itpro-docs/windows/deployment/do/mcc-ent-secure-content-delivery.md

 There may be several MCC container updates per year.
 These updates may contain new features, bug fixes, and security patches.
 When a new Common Vulnerability and Exposure (CVE) is identified, Microsoft may release a new container update to address the vulnerability.

-You can read more information about Connected Cache container updates and how to schedule their application in the [Connected Cache container update documentation](mcc-ent-update-cache-node.md).
+You can read more information about Connected Cache container updates and how to schedule their installation in the [Connected Cache container update documentation](mcc-ent-update-cache-node.md).

 ### What security improvements are included in the latest Connected Cache container update?